Simple flavours, wholesome ingredients and lots of crunch. A healthy snack and these keep you full for hours!

 Cut into bars or squares.
 This can be stored for up to a month in the freezer (if you can save them for that long!)

 You may also make these by soaking the dates and cooking the paste.

 Soak 2 cups de-seeded dates in 2 cups hot water for 2 hours.
-Make a paste of this.
+Make a paste out of this.